-For the combo's streaming partner to be eligible for TLR, the streaming audio delivered to listeners located in station's home Metro/DMA region must be 100% simulcast, including all programming and commercials, with the stream's on-air counterpart.
-The broadcaster may replace commercials in the streaming audio delivered outside the DMA region and remain eligible for TLR.
+A combo's broadcast radio station and digital stream is eligible for TLR if the streaming audio delivered to listeners located in station's home Metro/DMA region is 100% simulcast, including all programming and commercials, with the stream's on-air counterpart.
+The broadcaster may replace commercials in the streaming audio delivered outside the station's home DMA region and remain eligible for TLR.

-The combo's streaming partner will also be eligible for TLR if the streaming audio delivered to all listeners is 100% simulcast with the stream's on-air counterpart, including all programming and commercials, with the exception of advertisements not streamed at the advertiser's request.
+The combo's streaming partner will also be eligible for TLR if the streaming audio delivered to all listeners is 100% simulcast with the stream's on-air counterpart, with the exception of advertisements not streamed at the advertiser's request.
 In place of the removed advertisements, the broadcaster may stream a cleared commercial for the same advertiser or other non-commercial content.